 Project No. 2 – Exploring Alternative Game Aesthetics

 The piece places the participant in an organic Darwinistic realm.
-The surrounding environment consists of a dark atmosphere filled with abstracted structures between rolling hills shrouded by Niche Tank Image 1a blue fog.
+The surrounding environment consists of a dark atmosphere filled with abstracted structures between rolling hills shrouded by a blue fog.
 Inhabiting this space are a number of objects resembling minimal forms such as spheres and rectangular prisms.
 Upon close observation, these objects are revealed to exhibit behaviors similar to organisms as they interact within a food chain scenario.
 As different archetypes emerge among the populations of shapes, such as the flocking herbivore or the opportunist carnivore, the player begins to understand the interactions through inspection and consideration.

 The participant views the environment through a first-person shooter perspective, though any obvious forms of destruction that you may see in a typical fps are stripped from the user’s functionality.
 The idea of creating an observational being implemented rather than the intentional destruction or killing of the organism plays a key role in the fascination driving the players to immerse themselves.
 Inspired by Conway’s Game of Life, where certain rules within a simulation create interactions that spawn movement, interaction, and evolution of population structures, the virtual environment seeks to enthrall the user, beckoning a mode of mindfulness within the game space.

-The purpose of this project is to demonstrate to viewers the natural capacity of an environment Niche Tank Image 2to entice attention and stimulate consideration.
+The purpose of this project is to demonstrate to viewers the natural capacity of an environment to entice attention and stimulate consideration.
 As the ecosystem develops, the viewer witnesses the unique growth of the system within the simulated space.
 The world develops organically and uniquely as the simulated organisms follow the inherent rules.
 If the user were to simply stand back and watch, the ecosystem would continue to operate in a series of checks and balances, providing a substantial philosophical question to the importance of the viewer for the system.
 Many organisms will reproduce, creating populations resembling primitive societies within biospheres.
 The magnitude of the space is intended to inspire awe within the player as they observe the growth of virtual species.

-Collaborative Group – Niche Tank (Updated!)
+Collaborative Group – Niche Tank [Video no longer available]

 Group members:

-• Gerrit Bond – Programming
+- Gerrit Bond – Programming

-• Michelle Farber – Sound
+- Michelle Farber – Sound

-• Travis Schmidt – Textures
+- Travis Schmidt – Textures

-• Jacob Graham, Thomas Marlowe – Modeling
+- Jacob Graham, Thomas Marlowe – Modeling

 Collaborative Group – [_exCused]